11 Jul Use Digital Coaching to Facilitate Feedback

 • What could you do differently next time?

 Digital coaching is the ideal tool to develop a culture of continuous feedback in an organization as it’s built on the same premise as a positive feedback conversation: ‘Ask don’t tell’.
-The role of digital coaching is to help people generate their own insights and increase their capabilities, rather than give them the answers to a single, isolated challenge.
+The role of automated coaching is to help people generate their own insights and increase their capabilities, rather than give them the answers to a single, isolated challenge.

 What will you do to build a culture of continuous feedback in your organization?